Interventional Pain Consultants

 If one of the channels through your vertebrae gets narrower, pressure on the nerve within it can lead to pain in your back or elsewhere.
-Mehul Shah, DO, Andrew Sim, MD, Ketan Patel, MD, and the team at Interventional Pain Consultants in Parsippany and Brick, New Jersey, specialize in treating spinal stenosis with advanced therapies like spinal cord stimulation and minimally invasive lumbar decompression (MILD®).
+Kevin Elaahi, MD, Benjamin Kim, MD, and the team at Interventional Pain Consultants in Parsippany, New Jersey, specialize in treating spinal stenosis with advanced therapies like spinal cord stimulation and minimally invasive lumbar decompression (MILD®).
 To explore treatments for spinal stenosis, call Interventional Pain Consultants, or book online today.

 The foramen within your spine, which are the openings that nerves run through, can become too narrow for the nerves within them.
 It can also happen in the spinal canal, which places pressure on your spinal cord.
 The pressure on the nerves can cause widespread discomfort depending on where the nerves travel, leading to a condition called spinal stenosis.